kchu25/kchu25.github.io/others.md

   <center><p style="margin-top: 5px; margin-left: 39px; margin-right: 2px; font-size: 0.45em; color: #666;">With Zhang Xi, Cao Shuci (National Ballet of China) at USA IBC 2010</p></center>
 </div>
 ~~~ -->
-- Performed principal and soloist roles, including James in *La Sylphide*, Melancholic in Balanchine's *The Four Temperaments*, Bluebird in *The Sleeping Beauty*, Lead Gypsy in *Don Quixote*, the *Le Corsaire* pas de deux, and Renfield in Ben Stevenson's *Dracula*.
+- Got to dance some other great parts: James in *La Sylphide*, Melancholic in Balanchine's *The Four Temperaments*, Bluebird in *Sleeping Beauty*, Lead Gypsy in *Don Q*, the *Corsaire* pas de deux, Renfield in Ben Stevenson's *Dracula*, and Igal Perry's *Ave Maria*.
 - Won the Capezio Award at the 2010 USA International Ballet Competition (Jackson), under the name Guixien Chu.
 - Was eliminated in the first round at the 2010 Varna International Ballet Competition.
     - My friend [Avetik Karapetyan](https://www.youtube.com/@avcarvest) did great, though!